🧬

 Unique facts and fascinating details

-• The name 'Wachtelhund' translates literally to 'Quail Dog,' though they hunt much larger game like wild boar and deer.
+• The name 'Wachtelhund' translates literally to 'Quail Dog' in German.

-• They are one of the few breeds that are almost exclusively owned by hunters.
+• They are one of the few breeds that are almost exclusively owned by hunters and foresters.

-• The breed is known for its 'soft mouth,' making them excellent retrievers that do not damage the game.
+• The breed is known for its 'soft mouth,' making it an excellent retriever that does not damage game.

 Frequently Asked Questions